pixelstorm/coding_guidelines_custom_builds/README.md

-## Plugins – List of Approved Plugins
+## Plugins – List of Approved Plugins for production site
 Please discuss if when adding a plugin that is not part of this list.

 And please, NEVER modify a plugin directly.
 Use functions.php in the theme or create a custom plugin.

 1. Advanced Custom Fields Pro (we have a premium license)
-1. Query monitor (use on staging sites only)
 1. Gravity Forms   (we have a premium license)
 1. Yoast
 1. Woocommerce